e-corp-sam-sepiol/bitcoin-node/mynode.md

 # 🔗 myNode
 ### [https://www.mynodebtc.com/](https://www.mynodebtc.com/ "https://www.mynodebtc.com/")

-myNode aims to be the easiest way to run a dedicated, easy to use, Bitcoin Node and Lightning Wallet!
-By combining the best open source software with our UI, management, and monitoring software, you can easily, safely, and securely use Bitcoin and Lightning.
+myNode aims to be the easiest way to run a dedicated, easy to use, Bitcoin Node and Lightning Wallet.
+By combining the best open source software with a user friendly UI, management, and monitoring software, you can easily, safely, and securely use Bitcoin and Lightning.

 myNode is a dedicated device that provides access to the Bitcoin and Lightning networks along with a number of other features!
 By using a dedicated device, like myNode, you get uptime, reliability, and ease-of-use that other software-only solutions cannot provide.